Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Dipping

-As defined by the name, Dipping is a process in which Pottery is submerged in the glaze for a few seconds before being taken out.
+As the name suggests, Dipping is a process in which Pottery is submerged in the glaze for a few seconds before being removed.
 The glaze adheres to the porous Pottery giving a smooth, even coat.
-Dipping is used to get the base layer done.
+Dipping is used to apply the base layer.

 Dripping

-This technique involves pouring the liquid along the edges of a pottery piece, brushing the glaze along the edges, or dipping the edge of your Pottery and letting it flow downwards.
+This technique involves pouring the liquid along the edges of a pottery piece, brushing the glaze along the edges, or dipping the edge of the pottery and letting it flow downwards.
 The glaze will stop flowing at different points throughout the piece.

-The glaze can drip when applying, or the glaze can drip while being fired in the kiln, giving it a gorgeous texture and contrasting colors.
-It’s usually applied as a second layer or more.
+The glaze can drip when applying or while firing in the kiln, giving it a gorgeous texture and contrasting colors.
+It’s usually applied as a second or third layer.

 Brushing

-Is a process using different size brushes to cover Pottery will give you different results.
-Brushing is often done as a way to add the base layer, and also create fascinating and intricate patterns on the Pottery.
+Is a process using different-sized brushes to cover Pottery will give you different results.
+Brushing is often done to add the base layer and create fascinating, intricate patterns on the Pottery.
 Streakiness may appear in some cases, especially for beginners.

 If you’re feeling a little confused, nervous, or simply overwhelmed, don’t worry!
 I’ve listed a method to all three of these glaze application techniques, plus a couple of tips and tricks that’ll help you master the art of glazing.
 So let’s dive in, starting with the Dipping technique!